posimagi/xivlink/README.md

 ### Why are Administrator privileges required?

 Unfortunately, Windows requires Administrator privileges to create symlinks.
 On macOS and Linux, root privileges should not be necessary.

+### *Semi*-permanent?

+Running this tool once on each machine on which you play should keep their settings synchronized forever, but there's no guarantee that the internal structure of the user data directory won't be changed at some point in the future.
+If that happens, the synchronization may or may not continue to work, and re-running it without an update to the tool itself may or may not be sufficient to restore synchronization.
+The future is so exciting!

 ## Miscellany